kyverno/website/content/en/docs/Installation/_index.md

 ## Install Kyverno using Helm

-Kyverno can be deployed via a Helm chart--the recommended method for a production install--which is accessible either through the Kyverno repo or on [ArtifactHub](https://artifacthub.io/packages/helm/kyverno/kyverno).
+Kyverno can be deployed via a Helm chart--the only supported method for a production install--which is accessible either through the Kyverno repo or on [ArtifactHub](https://artifacthub.io/packages/helm/kyverno/kyverno).

 In order to install Kyverno with Helm, first add the Kyverno Helm repository.